mpdunne/pica/README.md

 ## Overview

 _Pica pica_: The Eurasian magpie.
 Known for collecting shiny things

-Like `shelve`, but allows key-value pairs to be edited without causing file bloat.
-Works with any picklable objects!
+The `pica` package is very similar to `shelve`, but uses SQLite behinds the scenes instead of DBM.
+This means that key-value pairs can be edited without the file size increasing, eliminating bloat.

 Installation: `pip install picapica`